gpsaggese-org/umd_classes/msml610/Projects/Project Descriptions/PyTorch Geometric_Project_Description.md

-**Description**
+**Tool Description: PyTorch Geometric**

-PyTorch Geometric is a library built on top of PyTorch designed for deep learning on irregular structures such as graphs.
-It provides a variety of tools and methods for working with graph-structured data, making it suitable for tasks like node classification, link prediction, and graph classification.
+PyTorch Geometric is a library built on top of PyTorch that facilitates deep learning on irregularly structured data, particularly graphs.
+It provides efficient implementations of various graph neural network (GNN) architectures, along with data loaders and utilities for handling graph-structured data.
+Key features include:

-Technologies Used
-PyTorch Geometric

-- Facilitates the implementation of graph neural networks (GNNs) with a focus on efficiency and scalability.
+- Support for various graph neural network architectures (e.g., GCN, GAT).
+- Efficient data handling for large graphs.
-- Offers a range of pre-built models and layers for common graph tasks.
+- Predefined datasets and utilities for graph processing.
-- Provides utilities for data loading, processing, and augmentation specific to graph data.
+- Built-in support for message passing and graph convolutions.

 ---

-### Project 1: Social Network Node Classification
+**Project 1: Social Network Analysis for Community Detection**

-**Difficulty**: 1 (Easy)
+**Difficulty: 1 Easy**

+**Project Objective**
-**Project Objective**: The goal is to classify users in a social network based on their connections and attributes, optimizing for accuracy in predicting user types (e.g., influencers, casual users).
+The goal is to identify and visualize communities within a social network graph by learning node embeddings and clustering them into groups, optimizing for modularity as a measure of community structure.

-**Dataset Suggestions**:
+**Dataset Suggestions**
-- Use the "Cora" dataset available on PyTorch Geometric (https://pytorch-geometric.readthedocs.io/en/latest/notes/introduction.html).
+Use the "Facebook Social Network" dataset available on Kaggle

+**Tasks**

+- Load and preprocess the social network graph using PyTorch Geometric utilities.
+- Train a Graph Convolutional Network (GCN) to learn node embeddings.
+- Apply a clustering algorithm (e.g., k-means) to group nodes into communities.
+- Evaluate clustering quality using modularity and visualize communities in the graph.

+**Bonus Ideas (Optional)**
+Experiment with different GNN architectures (e.g., GAT) for embeddings; try other clustering methods (spectral clustering, DBSCAN) and compare results.

+### Project 2: Fraud Detection in Financial Transactions
+**Difficulty**: 2
+**Project Objective**: The aim is to detect fraudulent transactions in a financial network by classifying transaction nodes, optimizing for precision and recall metrics.

+**Dataset Suggestions**: Utilize the "Credit Card Fraud Detection" dataset from [Kaggle](https://www.kaggle.com/datasets/dalpozz/creditcard-fraud).

 **Tasks**:
-- **Data Loading**: Utilize PyTorch Geometric's data loaders to import the Cora dataset.
-- **Graph Construction**: Construct a graph from the dataset, defining nodes and edges based on user relationships.
+- Construct a transaction graph where nodes represent accounts and edges represent transactions.
-- **Model Training**: Implement a simple Graph Convolutional Network (GCN) to classify nodes.
+- Use node embeddings from a GraphSAGE model to capture transaction patterns.
+- Train a classifier (e.g., logistic regression) on the embeddings to identify fraudulent transactions.
-- **Evaluation**: Measure the model's accuracy using train-test splits and visualize results with confusion matrices.
+- Evaluate the model using precision, recall, and F1 score metrics.

-**Bonus Ideas**:
-- Experiment with different GNN architectures (e.g., GAT, GraphSAGE).
-- Compare performance with traditional machine learning models like Random Forests or SVMs.
+**Bonus Ideas**: Implement a semi-supervised learning approach to improve fraud detection; analyze the model's performance on different transaction types.

 ---

-### Project 2: Molecular Property Prediction
+### Project 3: Drug-Drug Interaction Prediction
-**Difficulty**: 2 (Medium)
+**Difficulty**: 3

-**Project Objective**: The objective is to predict molecular properties (e.g., solubility, toxicity) based on molecular graphs, optimizing for prediction accuracy and model interpretability.
+**Project Objective**: The goal is to predict potential interactions between drugs based on their molecular structures represented as graphs, optimizing for the accuracy of predictions.

-**Dataset Suggestions**:
+**Dataset Suggestions**: Use the "Drug-Drug Interaction" dataset from [Kaggle](https://www.kaggle.com/datasets/andrews124/drug-drug-interaction).
-- Use the "MoleculeNet" dataset, specifically the "ESOL" dataset for solubility prediction, available on Kaggle (https://www.kaggle.com/datasets/graphcore/esol).

 **Tasks**:
-- **Data Preparation**: Load and preprocess molecular graphs from the ESOL dataset.
-- **Feature Engineering**: Generate features for nodes (atoms) and edges (bonds) in the molecular graphs.
-- **Model Development**: Implement a GNN model to predict molecular properties.
-- **Hyperparameter Tuning**: Optimize model parameters and evaluate using metrics like RMSE and MAE.

-**Bonus Ideas**:
-- Extend the project to predict multiple properties simultaneously.
-- Visualize molecular structures and their predicted properties using cheminformatics libraries.
+- Transform molecular structures into graph representations using atom and bond information.

----

-### Project 3: Traffic Flow Prediction with Graph Neural Networks
-**Difficulty**: 3 (Hard)

-**Project Objective**: The goal is to predict traffic flow at various intersections in a city using historical traffic data represented as a graph, optimizing for forecasting accuracy and real-time performance.

-**Dataset Suggestions**:
-- Use the "METR-LA" dataset, which contains traffic flow data from Los Angeles road networks, available on GitHub (https://github.com/liyaguang/DCRNN).

-**Tasks**:
-- **Data Ingestion**: Load and preprocess traffic flow data into a graph format, where nodes represent intersections and edges represent roads.
-- **Graph Representation**: Create a temporal graph to capture traffic flow changes over time.
-- **Modeling**: Implement a Spatio-Temporal Graph Convolutional Network (ST-GCN) for traffic flow prediction.
+- Implement a Graph Neural Network (GNN) like Graph Attention Network (GAT) to learn drug representations.
-- **Evaluation**: Evaluate the model on unseen data using metrics like MAE and visualize the results on maps.

-**Bonus Ideas**:
-- Incorporate external factors such as weather data or special events to improve predictions.
-- Experiment with real-time prediction by integrating with a live traffic API (e.g., Google Maps Traffic API).
+- Train the model to predict interactions between drug pairs and evaluate using ROC-AUC scores.
+- Analyze feature importance to understand which molecular features contribute to interactions.

+**Bonus Ideas**: Explore transfer learning with pre-trained GNN models on similar datasets; conduct a comparative analysis with traditional machine learning methods for interaction prediction.